 I want to move my project from apache (in apache return 404 abd 401) to lighttpd but this thing blocked me.

-#3 Updated by icy over 1 year ago
+Updated by icy about 12 years ago

 Well I don't agree.
 The method specifies how the webserver handles the given request.
 Why should it check if a file exists and then decide how to handle it?
 It makes no sense.
 There can be methods that create content and don't request it, how would you handle this case?

 So again, the current behavior is fine.